-5 CO2 emissions per unit is based on the Inventory Database for Environmental Analysis (IDEA), developed by the National Institute of Advanced Industrial Science and Technology (AIST) and the Japan Environmental Management Association for Industry (JEMAI).
-6 In addition to this figure, the fiscal 2021 CO2 emissions of an energy-related company, which became a consolidated subsidiary in fiscal 2020, was 66,907 kt-CO2.
-Overview of the Environmental Load from
+^{5} CO2 emissions per unit is based on the Inventory Database for Environmental Analysis (IDEA), developed by the National Institute of Advanced Industrial Science and Technology (AIST) and the Japan Environmental Management Association for Industry (JEMAI).

+^{6} In addition to this figure, the fiscal 2021 CO2 emissions of an energy-related company, which became a consolidated subsidiary in fiscal 2020, was 66,907 kt-CO2.

+Environmental Load from Operations